Alison Gallacher, COSCA Accredited.

 |Face to face counselling:||Yes|

 I work weekdays and some evenings.
 Please contact me to check availability.
+I aim to respond within 24 hours on weekdays.
 Skype Sessions and Home Visits may be available upon request.

 Types of client